The ground begins to shake. People start to panic, and someone inevitably shouts that it must be an earthquake. Which would be bad enough, except...

 - The Fungi from Yuggoth adventure "Mountains of the Moon".
 The earthquakes near the NWI facility in Peru are actually caused by the nearby mining activity of the Mi-go.

-- In Girl Genius, when Agatha finally manages to reboot Castle Heterodyne, the invading forces think they're experiencing an earthquake until they discover that it's actually the castle fighting back, seen here.
+- When Agatha finally manages to reboot Castle Heterodyne, the invading forces think they're experiencing an earthquake until they discover that it's actually the castle fighting back, seen here.

 - Adventures from the Book of Virtues: Bobcat Socrates mistaking Aristotle's digging for an earthquake twice.